BOB4340/rails6_project/README.md

 * ...
 ==================
-This section is added to test the changes of this fil
+This section is added to test the changes of this fil.
+It is another change